awsdocs/amazon-rds-user-guide/doc_source/MySQL.KnownIssuesAndLimitations.md

 + 0 \("names stored as given and comparisons are case\-sensitive"\) is supported for all Amazon RDS for MySQL versions\.
 + 1 \("names stored in lowercase and comparisons are not case\-sensitive"\) is supported for Amazon RDS for MySQL version 5\.6, version 5\.7, and version 8\.0\.19 and higher 8\.0 versions\.

+Set the `lower_case_table_names` parameter in a custom DB parameter group before creating a DB instance\.
+Then, specify the custom DB parameter group when you create the DB instance\.

-The `lower_case_table_names` parameter should be set as part of a custom DB parameter group before creating a DB instance\.
-You should avoid changing the `lower_case_table_names` parameter for existing database instances because doing so could cause inconsistencies with point\-in\-time recovery backups and read replica DB instances\.
+When a parameter group is associated with a MySQL DB instance with a version lower than 8\.0, we recommend that you avoid changing the `lower_case_table_names` parameter in the parameter group\.
+Doing so could cause inconsistencies with point\-in\-time recovery backups and read replica DB instances\.

+When a parameter group is associated with a version 8\.0 MySQL DB instance, you can't modify the `lower_case_table_names` parameter in the parameter group\.

 Read replicas should always use the same `lower_case_table_names` parameter value as the source DB instance\.